RoaringBitmap/CRoaring/README.md

 - CMake (to contribute to the project, users can rely on amalgamation/unity builds if they do not wish to use CMake).
 - Under x64 systems, the library provides runtime dispatch so that optimized functions are called based on the detected CPU features.
 It works with GCC, clang (version 9 and up) and Visual Studio (2017 and up).
 Other systems (e.g., ARM) do not need runtime dispatch.

+Hardly anyone has access to an actual big-endian system.
+Nevertheless, We support big-endian systems such as IBM s390x through emulators---except for IO serialization which is only supported on little-endian systems (see [issue 423](https://github.com/RoaringBitmap/CRoaring/issues/423)).

 # Using as a CMake dependency

 If you like CMake, you can just a few lines in you `CMakeLists.txt` file to grab a `CRoaring` release.
 [See our demonstration for further details](https://github.com/RoaringBitmap/croaring_cmake_demo_single_file).